GeorgDangl/angular-material-shared/README.md

 ### Header

 The `dangl-header` component can display a common header in all Dangl**IT** apps.
 It additionally supports to display an information if it is in a preview environment.
+The header supports right-aligned content via a projected `ng-content`.

 ### Footer